loiclefevre/autonomous-database-for-developers/README.md

 # Autonomous Database for Developers

 Repository providing various demos using an Oracle Autonomous Database.
+Each demo is a Maven module depending upon the `common` module.

 ## Setup
 You'll need to set several environment variables to be able to run these examples:
 - region: the OCI region where the Autonomous Database has been provisioned
-- user: the username you want to connect to the Autonomous Database (this will be the username that you'll create during demo1 and use later on)
+- user: the username you want to connect to the Autonomous Database (this will be the username that you'll create during **Demo 1** and use later on)
 - password: the password to connect to the Autonomous Database
 - database: the database name you want to connect to (unique name, see your tnsnames.ora inside the wallet)